Publisher of The Colonial Chronicle (ISSN 1528-8641)

-Let us know what you think about this page.
+Let us know what you think about this site.
 Send mail by clicking here.

 "I checked out Continental Consulting's new home page the other day.
 It would have been a nice picture of the cannon if you had centered it and gotten rid of the untidy object leaning on it.
 Other than that, it looks like you're off to a good start.
 I will look forward to the page's evolution."